itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 Step 5: Add plot commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To see the results we add
+To view the results we add

 .. code-block:: python
     :linenos: